Our philosophy is to promote volunteering opportunities as widely as possible.

 Face – to – face

-Face-to-face meetings are a key way that you can build relationships with underrepresented groups and diversify your volunteer programme.
+Face-to-face meetings are a key way that you can build relationships with marginalised groups and diversify your volunteer programme.
 Face-to-face meetings may be conducted online via a video conferencing platform like Zoom, or in-person.
-If you’d like to host an in-person meeting, please remember to follow the most recent Scottish Government COVID-19 guidance.

 If you’re keen to reach out to marginalised groups, but not sure where to start, you could try contacting organisations in your area that already serve these audiences to have a chat about if and how you could partner up.
 These organisations may offer to advise you on how to tailor your volunteer roles to their service users and/or circulate your opportunities to them.

-Remember that partnerships should be mutually beneficial and that you have benefits to offer their service users – engagement with culture and heritage has been shown to increase people’s wellbeing, volunteering is a great way to meet people and decrease isolation and volunteering can help folks build their CV.
+Remember that partnerships should be mutually beneficial and that you have benefits to offer their audiences and members – engagement with culture and heritage has been shown to increase people’s wellbeing, volunteering is a great way to meet people and decrease isolation and volunteering can help folks build their CV.

-These organisations may also offer to set up an informal chat with their service users.
+These organisations may also offer to set up an informal chat with their audiences.
 This is a great way for you to give a warm welcome to potential volunteers and have an opportunity to answer any questions or ease any anxieties that people may have about heritage volunteering.